 Joan Dawson, LCSW

 My years of experience as a therapist have taught me the value of using an integrative approach when working with individuals, couples, families and groups.
 Through supportive communication, my clients and I work together to identify priorities, and then create a plan that helps them make positive changes.
-I specialize in helping teens and adults mange symptoms related to: anxiety, depression, women's issues, eating disorders, personality disorders and trauma.
+I specialize in helping teens and adults manage symptoms related to: anxiety, depression, women's issues, eating disorders, personality disorders and trauma.
 By teaching Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), mindfulness and grounding skills, my clients feel more confident, more connected to others, and more content in their everyday lives.

 My experience includes counseling at-risk teens, women in crisis, and diagnosis related to mood and anxiety, eating disorders, trauma, addiction and personality disorders.
 I have extensive training in trauma, mood and anxiety disorders, women's issues and eating disorders.
 I am also intensively trained in Dialectical Behavior Therapy (DBT).